 The Holocaust (1933-45) refers to Nazi Germany’s deliberate, progressive persecution and systematic murder of the Jews of Europe.
-Nazi anti-Semitism superseded traditional Judeo-Christian religious conflict by uniting a racial ideology with social Darwinism: the Jew was seen as subhuman, a disease threatening the body politic, and the cause of Germany’s problems—its economic woes, its defeat in World War I, its cultural degeneracy—and thus must be eradicated.
+Nazi antisemitism superseded traditional Judeo-Christian religious conflict by uniting a racial ideology with social Darwinism: the Jew is seen as subhuman, a disease threatening the body politic, and the cause of Germany’s problems—its economic woes, its defeat in World War I, its cultural degeneracy—and thus he must be eradicated.
 As soon as Hitler came to power in 1933, the Nazis commenced the organized persecution of the Jews.
 Jewish books were burned, and businesses boycotted.
 Jews were excluded from professions, public life, and from the arts.
 The Nuremberg laws of 1935 identified and defined a Jew based on immutable racial characteristics and lineage, less so his religion.
 Jews were stripped of their civil rights as German citizens.
 More than 120 decrees and ordinances were enacted subsequent to the Nuremberg laws.
 In 1938, Kristallnacht occurred, the planned pogrom that led to the destruction of synagogues, mass arrests, and the looting of Jewish businesses.
 Jews were murdered, and many more were interned in concentration camps that had been established for political prisoners.
 Jewish property was registered, confiscated, and ultimately aryanized.
-Life in Nazi Germany was sufficiently intolerable that more than to 200,000 Jews emigrated.
+Life in Nazi Germany was sufficiently intolerable that more than 200,000 Jews emigrated.
 Hitler’s goal of making Germany “Judenrein” was proving successful.

 --Michael D. Bulmash, K1966